monsoonmaelstrom/book2/book2.md

 ----

-My mother concludes her… class after a couple of hours and I think it left everyone frustrated.
-She spent a solid twenty minutes babbling on about esoteric energy meridians, then had them spend another twenty minutes visualizing the energy flowing along their meridians, ‘*up and down, and up and down.’* I’m not kidding.
+My mother concludes her class, if you can call it that, after a couple of hours and I think everyone is left frustrated by it.
+She spent a solid twenty minutes babbling on about esoteric energy meridians, then had them spend another twenty minutes visualizing the energy flowing along their meridians, *‘up and down, and up and down.’* I’m not kidding.
 She must have said ‘up and down’ at least two hundred times.
 Then she had them spend an hour and a half trying to push some rocks across the ground by projecting their energy meridians outward.
 It’s like she was trying to make everything as confusing as possible.

 “Did any of that make sense to anyone?”
 Henry finally asks after my mother has left.